 Treatment of liver tumors by radioembolization

-NMIC of Radiology of the Ministry of Health of Russia is the only Center in the Russian Federation where the method of radioembolization is used in the treatment of liver cancer and liver metastases using Russian-made radiopharmaceuticals.
+National Medical Research Radiological Centre” (NMRRC) of the Ministry of Health of the Russian Federation is the only Center in the Russian Federation where the method of radioembolization is used in the treatment of liver cancer and liver metastases using Russian-made radiopharmaceuticals.
 This method allowed a large number of patients to either permanently get rid of, or take control of the tumor process in the liver.

 - Unique application experience